kodack64/Q3DE/fig3_8_logical_error_rate_with_anomaly/README.md

 # Verified environment at authors

-- OS: Ubuntu 9.4.0 on WSL2 (Installed via windows store on Windows 11)
+- OS: Ubuntu 20.04 LTS on WSL2 (Installed via windows store on Windows 11)
 - Compiler: g++ 9.4.0
 - Python: 3.9.6
 - Note: `blossom5` folder in the `src` is the Kolmogorov's implementation of Minimum-weight perfect matching, which is cited and mentioned in the paper.